A Comprehensive Guide To Bloom’s Taxonomy For Instructional Designers

 3. Difficulty in Creating Higher-Level Activities: Designing activities for higher cognitive levels can be challenging and time-consuming.

-4. Assessment Challenges: Assessing higher-order thinking skills effectively can be difficult.
+4. Assessment Challenges: Assessing higher-order thinking skills effectively can be complex.

 5. Lack of Flexibility: The structured nature of the taxonomy may limit creativity and flexibility in instructional design.